CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ### Algorithms

 #### What is the difference between Stack and Queue data structure?
+    Data structure: A data structure is a specialized format for organizing and storing data.
+General data structure types include the array, the file, the record, the table, the tree, and so on.
+Any data structure is designed to organize data to suit a specific purpose so that it can be accessed and worked with in appropriate ways.
+In computer programming, a data structure may be selected or designed to store data for the purpose of working on it with various algorithms.

+    Stack is an abstract data type with a bounded(predefined) capacity.
+It is a simple data structure that allows adding and removing elements in a particular order.
+Every time an element is added, it goes on the top of the stack and the only element that can be removed is the element that is at the top of the stack, just like a pile of objects.

+    Basic features of Stack:
+    - Stack is an ordered list of similar data type.
+    - Stack is a LIFO (Last in First out) structure
+    - push() function is used to insert new elements into the Stack and pop() function is used to remove an element from the stack.
+Both insertion and removal are allowed at only one end of Stack called Top.
+    - Stack is said to be in Overflow state when it is completely full and is said to be in Underflow state if it is completely empty.

+    Applications of Stack:
+    - Parsing
+    - Expression Conversion, to reverse a word

+    Analysis of Stack Operations / time complexities for various operations:
+    - Push Operation : O(1)
+    - Pop Operation : O(1)
+    - Search Operation : O(n)

+    Queue is also an abstract data type or a linear data structure, just like stack data structure, in which the first element is inserted from one end called the REAR(also called tail), and the removal of existing element takes place from the other end called as FRONT(also called head).
+This makes queue as FIFO (First in First Out) data structure, which means that element inserted first will be removed first.
+    Which is exactly how queue system works in real world.
+If you go to a ticket counter to buy movie tickets, and are first in the queue, then you will be the first one to get the tickets.
+Right?
+Same is the case with Queue data structure.
+Data inserted first, will leave the queue first.
+The process to add an element into queue is called Enqueue and the process of removal of an element from queue is called Dequeue.

+    Basic features of Queue:
+    - Like stack, queue is also an ordered list of elements of similar data types
+    - Queue is a FIFO( First in First Out ) structure
+    - Once a new element is inserted into the Queue, all the elements inserted before the new element in the queue must be removed
+    - peek( ) function is oftenly used to return the value of first element without dequeuing it

+    Applications of Queue:
+    - Serving requests on a single shared resource, like a printer, CPU task scheduling etc
+    - In real life scenario, Call Center phone systems uses Queues to hold people calling them in an order, until a service representative is free
+    - Handling of interrupts in real-time systems.
+The interrupts are handled in the same order as they arrive i.e First come first served

+    Complexity Analysis of Queue Operations:
+    - Enqueue: O(1)
+    - Dequeue: O(1)
+    - Size: O(1)

 #### What is BubbleSort?
 Describe the main logic of this sorting algorithm.
 #### Explain the process of finding the maximum and minimum value in a list of numbers!
 #### Explain the process of calculating the average value in an array of numbers!